fhnw-iot-5ibb1/fhnw-iot-project-corrado-elias/README.md

 1. move service files `sudo cp run*.service /lib/systemd/system/`

 ## Configuration for Pi 1

+The Raspi1 is connected to 2 GroveUltrasonicRanger, a buzzer and a led.

 1. Connect the GroveUltrasonicRanger to D5 & D16
 1. Connect the buzzer to digital port 6
 1. Connect led to digital port 17